ship-armada/armada/TX_SIGNING.md

 ### User Guidance

 "This is your privacy fingerprint.
-If it ever changes unexpectedly, assume your keys are compromised and contact support."
+If it ever changes unexpectedly, assume your keys are compromised.
+Stop using the current session immediately, restore from a trusted backup, and do not transact until you have confirmed the restored identity matches your expected checksum."

-The checksum doesn't prevent phishing â€” it makes successful phishing *detectable*.
+The checksum doesn't prevent phishing -- it makes successful phishing *detectable*.

 ## Session Management